adesignsm/BMO-assessment/Answers to technical questions.md

 Q1.
 How long did you spend on the coding assignment?
 A1: In total I spent almost 8 hours within two days.
     There are a couple thing I would add to my solution:
-    - Code Splitting to improve performance even if it is by a little bit (performance)
+    - Code Splitting to improve performance even if it is by a little bit
-    - Find a better solution than using preconncet as a resource hint (performance)
+    - Find a better solution than using preconncet as a resource hint
-    - Add a caching policy to drastically improve performance
+    - Add a caching policy to improve performance
-    - Error handling (performance)
     - I had used batching to switch between datasets but I wanted to come up with a better solution
     - Add more components to the page
     - Clear indication of results loading, results not available, and search does not exist (UX)